Anji Khad Bridge: Construction and opening

 The cost of the project was estimated at ₹4.58 billion.
 Hindustan Construction Company was awarded the construction contract and the construction work began in 2017, with the work scheduled to be completed in 36 months.
 The design and construction is compliant with various national and global standards and codes.
 Stability and seismic analysis analysis were done by IIT Delhi and IIT Roorkee.
 The construction was supervised by Italian company ITALFERR, part of the Ferrovie dello Stato Italiane group and proofing was done by the British company COWI.

 The construction involved stabilization of the mountain slopes surrounding the river gorge to ensure adequate support for the main pylon.
-The project used the DOKA jump form shuttering system, a modern method of concrete forming.
+The project used DOKA's climbing formwork system, a modern method of concrete forming.
 A 40-tonne tower crane, capable of extension to 205 m, was imported from Spain for the project.
 In March 2021, the construction of the pylon was completed.
 In April 2023, all the cables were installed, with track laying and minor works expected to be completed in the subsequent months.
 In August 2023, trial runs began on the bridge.
 On 6 June 2025, the bridge was opened for regular traffic after prime minister Narendra Modi inaugurated a regular train service between Katra and Srinagar.